tarantool/doc/doc/reference/reference_lua/box_info.rst

             vclock: {1: 1}
       ...

-    Note, that anonymous replicas hide their lsn from the others, so anonymous replica lsn will always be reported as zero, even if anonymous replicas perform some local space operations.
+    Notice that anonymous replicas hide their ``lsn`` from the others, so an anonymous replica ``lsn`` will always be reported as zero, even if an anonymous replica performs some local space operations.
-    To know the anonymous replica's lsn, you have to issue ``box.info.lsn`` on it.
+    To find out the ``lsn`` of a specific anonymous replica, you have to issue ``box.info.lsn`` on it.